kasnder/redd-block-android/README.md

 ### App Blocking

-ReDD Block uses Android's Accessibility Service to monitor which app is in the foreground.
+ReDD Blocker uses Android's Accessibility Service to monitor which app is in the foreground.
 When a blocked app is detected, the user is immediately returned to the home screen.

 | Component | Role |
 |-----------|------|